 - embroidery hoop (how to choose your hoop you can read HERE),.

 - organza (bought at my local store),

-- different threads (bought some at my local store and some online HERE),
+- different threads (bought at my local store),

 Difficulty level: I will be making Beginner Embroidery Mandala but with 2 different skills